Süleyman Askerî: Life

 He was assigned to Monastir (present-day Bitola) under the command of the Third Army stationed at Salonica (present-day Thessaloniki).
 During the days he stayed in Monastir, he joined the Committee of Union and Progress and he married Fadime Hanım, who was an aristocrat of Filibe (present-day Plovdiv).
 They had two daughters, Fatma and Dilek.
 During the Young Turk Revolution (1908), First Lieutenant Atıf Kamçıl stated that he asked the CUP Monastir branch for a gun and had talks with Süleyman Askerî, the branch's guide about the assassination of Shemsi Pasha.
 Askerî was closest friend of Kuşçubaşzade Eşref (Sencer).
 According to Philip Hendrick Stoddard, he was a brother-in-law of Mehmed Nuri (Conker), who was the oldest friend of Mustafa Kemal (Atatürk).

 In 1909, he was promoted to the rank of Kolağası and appointed to the gendarmerie regiment in Baghdad.
 In 1911, after the Kingdom of Italy invaded the vilayet of Tripoli (present-day Libya), he went there and participated in operations in Benghazi.
 In 1912, he took part in the Balkan Wars as the chief of staff of Trabzon Redif Division and then became the Chief of the General Staff of the provisional government (31 August 1913 – 25 October 1913) established in Western Thrace.
 On 13 November 1913, he was appointed to the chief of the Ottoman Special Organisation when it was officially formed.

-He took his own life in 1915 during a series of devastating Ottoman military defeats, in the middle of a British Ambush on the outskirts of Kut, Iraq.
+An attack launched near Shu’aybah in mid-April ended in failure, with many of the irregular forces bolting in search of safety.
+Approximately 3,000 suffered casualties while another 800 were taken prisoner.
+With what was left of his army beginning their retreat, Askerî, dejected, wounded, and facing up to the failure of his mission, committed suicide.